Our site is in Beta Live, we welcome your feedback to help us improve the site.

 What bins do you offer?

-Newcastle City Council provides as standard one 240 litre green bin and one 240 litre blue bin with a black glass caddy.
+Newcastle City Council collects as standard one 240 litre green bin and one 240 litre blue bin with a black glass caddy.
 You can chose to pay for the garden waste service and that includes a brown 240 litre bin.

 We will empty a green bin one week, and a blue and brown bin the next.